 For the dependency firewall, we've created a proof of concept that allows you to add a deny

 list for npm packages.
 This would empower you to block or create issues for any packages that match a given regex.
-We are hoping to begin development in the first half of 2025.
+We plan to begin development on this feature in early 2025.

 The goal of the Package Group is to build a product, that within three years, is our customer's single source of truth for storing and distributing images and packages.